django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 ```
 git clone https://github.com/django-security-tutorials/pettwitter.git
 cd pettwitter
 # Below is one example of creating a virtualenv.
 There are others.
-Feel free to use those if you know how.
+Feel free to use those instead.
 virtualenv -p python3 PET # This may not be necessary if python3 is your system Python
 source PET/bin/activate
 pip install -r requirements.txt --no-use-pep517